mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

     ])

     # run secure computation and reveal output
-    y_pred = decode_output(sess.run(reveal(y), feed_dict=feed_dict))
+    y_pred = sess.run(reveal(y), feed_dict=feed_dict)

-    print y_pred
+    print decode_output(y_pred)
 ```

-The above shows the essence of specifying and running a secure computation.
+Note that as mentioned in the beginning, this code is meant for experimentation only and should not be put in a production environment.

 # Next Steps

-Having seen the basics for doing secure computation with TensorFlow we next turn to optimisations and bigger experiments around private training.
+Having seen the basics for doing secure computation with TensorFlow we next turn to further optimisations and more realistic experiments.
+Concretely, we look at private training of logistic regression models, and on a realistic data set as opposed to the toy data set used here.

+We could also aim at improving the serving of models for private predictions.
+In particular, using the production-ready [`tf.serving`](https://www.tensorflow.org/serving/) we might be able to avoid much of the initial overhead we current have in orchestration, as well as having endpoints that can be [safely exposed](https://github.com/tensorflow/tensorflow/blob/master/SECURITY.md) to the public.

+Finally, there are also security improvements to be made on e.g. communication between the five parties.
+In particular, in the current version of TensorFlow all communication is happening over unencrypted and unauthenticated [gRPC](https://grpc.io/) connections, which means that someone listening in on the network traffic in principle could learn all private values.
+Since support for [TLS](https://grpc.io/docs/guides/auth.html) is already there in gRPC it might be straight-forward to make use of it in TensorFlow without a significant impact on performance.

 <!--
 # Dump